TixoRebel/pokehns-expansion/CONTRIBUTING.md

 ### What should I do before starting a pull request?

 - If you're new to git and GitHub, [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/) has a [guide on forking and cloning the repository](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub).
 Make sure you have a [local copy](INSTALL.md) of `pokehns-expansion`.
-- Make sure your contribution is in [scope](docs/team_procedures/scope.md) - if it is not clear if something is in scope, you can start a discussion thread in the [#feedback-and-suggestions](https://discord.com/channels/1392695844607754291/1417827944902168637) channel of the [the RHH Discord Server!](https://discord.gg/w66hrmhGNq).
+- Make sure your contribution is in [scope](docs/team_procedures/scope.md) - if it is not clear if something is in scope, you can start a discussion thread in the [#feedback-and-suggestions](https://discord.com/channels/1392695844607754291/1417827944902168637) channel of the [the Heart & Soul Discord Server!](https://discord.gg/w66hrmhGNq).
 - Choose a branch to contribute your PR to:
     - **`main`**: Fixes for critical bugs that are currently present in the `main` branch.
     - **`development-bugfix`**: All other pull requests.